scriptPilot/dexie-mysql-sync/README.md

 }
 ```

-MySQL tables should have some required extra columns for the synchronization.
+MySQL tables must have some required extra columns for the synchronization.

 Example `schema.sql` file: